 However, what we do know is that it typically extends the lifespan of some species researched so far and seems to provide some protection against age related disease in monkeys (a species closer to humans).
-Small scale studies in humans suggest it may help increase human longevity, as part of a healthy lifestyle.
+Population studies (in particular in Okinawa) and small scale studies in humans suggest it may help increase human longevity, as part of a healthy lifestyle.

 The risks of eating too little

 Eating less may help us live longer but it is important to ensure we get the right quality and quantity of food.

 Anorexia illustrates what can happen if people eat too little.
 Anorexics are at increased risk of cardiovascular problems, coronary heart disease, damaged bones, anaemia, kidney failure and liver damage.